 A ray of sunshine

 Ray was hospitalized for a respiratory infection in June 2016.
 Two months later, he had his first VEPTR surgery.
-He hasn’t been hospitalized for a respiratory incident since.
+Now 14, Ray hasn’t been hospitalized for a respiratory incident since.

 Ray gets nursing services five days a week.
 He takes Spinraza® — the first drug approved to treat children with SMA — and also uses a bi-level positive pressure (BiPAP) machine at night to ensure he breathes enough while he’s in deep sleep.

-He goes to school in a regular classroom, except during winter months, when the risk of him getting a cold or the flu keeps the family mostly homebound.
-He speaks clearly and eats almost all his calories by mouth, which is uncommon for a 10-year-old with his condition.
+He goes to school in a regular classroom.
+He speaks clearly and eats almost all his calories by mouth, which is uncommon for a 14-year-old with his condition.
 He is also able to laugh and smile.
 When he does, his parents can’t help but smile along with him.

 “We are very lucky,” says Marcy.
 “Many people say he is a ray of sunshine.
 He smiles and lights up the room with his incredible inner strength.
 He has taught us and others to appreciate the small things and to be thankful for what they have.”

 Ray uses a power wheelchair that he controls with the minimal use he has in his fingers.
-He plays in the Miracle League, a baseball league for children with serious physical and mental disabilities.
-Earlier this year, he received a puppy to train as his service dog: a 70-pound bernedoodle named Bacchus.
-Bacchus will help Ray open doors, cross his legs and feel more independent.
+He loves going to Broadway shows with his family, and plays in the Miracle League, a baseball league for children with serious physical and mental disabilities.
+He's best buds with his service dog: a 70-pound bernedoodle named Bacchus.
+Bacchus helps Ray open doors, cross his legs and feel more independent.

-“The fact that we’re looking forward to two years from now when we will celebrate Ray’s Bar Mitzvah, which denotes becoming an adult in the Jewish faith, is a miracle,” says Marcy.
+“The fact that we were able to celebrate Ray’s Bar Mitzvah, which denotes becoming an adult in the Jewish faith, is a miracle,” says Marcy.
 “Much of that is because of our experiences with Dr. Mayer, Dr. Cahill and the CHOP nurses.
 The medical attention he has received from them is a large reason why he’s alive.”